lestig/ud/README.md

 	- wd -c [check:	check what USB drives are available in the system]

 -----
-I wrote this for ubuntu server 18.04.
-It should work with similar distros.
+*Written and tested on ubuntu server 18.04, but it should work for similar debian distros.*